Soundarya-Anmole/Travel-Management-System/README.md

 ## Screenshots

-Here is a screenshot of the Travel Management System login page:
+Here are the screenshots of the Travel Management project:
 ![Screenshots](https://github.com/Soundarya-Anmole/Travel-Management-System/tree/6a996efd747b8d77803b229cdbcbe98a8eacab56/Screenshots)